HOUSEHOLD DANGERS AND TOXINS

 Aerosol sprays of any Kind, Household Cleaners, Oven Cleaners, Furniture Polish, Air Fresheners, Carpet Fresheners, Tub & Tile Cleaners, Cleaning Supplies, Bleach and Ammonia fumes, Oil-based Paint and paint product fumes, Tile Adhesives, Insecticides, Flea Bombs, Fertilizers, Fungicides, Hair Spray, Spray-on Deodorants, Perfumes, Colognes and more: Use common sense.
 Anything that produces fumes can cause parrots health problems and in some cases, be fatal to them.
 It is best to take birds out of a room if it is being cleaned, painted, etc. and only bring them back after the room has been thoroughly aired out and the fumes are gone.
 Keep your parrots out of the bathroom when you use spray products of any kind including deodorant, shaving gels, hairspray, etc. I did a consultation with a woman who had a Yellow-collared macaw whow had started feather picking.
 The minute I walked into her home and saw the bird on her shoulder, I knew why.
 She was wearing a very strong perfume.
 It was so strong, it gave me a headache.
 It was causing the macaw more serious problems.

-Leaded Stained Glass Decorations, Old Paint on Woodwork, Costume Jewelry, Curtain Weights, Lead Fishing Weights, Lead pellets, Leaded Glass Beads, Solder, Some Artists Paints, Pencils, Chalks, and other supplies, Some old Cage Paint & Galvanized Wire, Metal Hardware that Flakes or Chips: Most or many of these items contain heavy metals such as lead, zinc, or cadmium which are toxic to parrots when chewed and ingested.
+Leaded Stained Glass Decorations, Old Lead Paint on Woodwork, Costume Jewelry, Curtain Weights, Lead Fishing Weights, Lead pellets, Leaded Glass Beads, Solder, Some Artists Paints, Pencils, Chalks, and other supplies, Some old Cage Paint & Galvanized Wire, Metal Hardware that Flakes or Chips: Most or many of these items contain heavy metals such as lead, zinc, or cadmium which are toxic to parrots when chewed and ingested.
 If you suspect your parrot has eaten something with any heavy metal, it is essential to get him to the vet immediately.
 In some cases, x-ray will show that the foreign object is still in the crop and the crop can be flushed.
 If the heavy metal goes into the digestive system, it can be a long, involved and expensive process to get it out and save your parrot’s life.

 Avocado, Chocolate, Alcohol, and Rhubarb: These are the most common foods that I know of that can be toxic and should not be given to birds.
-I have also have an in-depth article on the Article Section about Foods that are bad for parrots, Questionable Foods and Myths about foods that are fine for parrots.
+I have also have an in-depth article on the Article Section about Nutrition that are bad for parrots, Questionable Foods and Myths about foods that are fine for parrots.

 Peanuts: have forever been considered a staple of any companion parrot's diet.
 They are in just about every parrot mix.
 The truth is that peanuts can be loaded with aflatoxins - molds that can kill your parrots.
 This is particularly true of the animal grade peanuts in most seed mixes but human grade peanuts can also be problematic.
 I don't feed my parrots peanuts and would encourage other parrot caregivers to remove them from their parrots' diets.
 The seed mixes that don't contain peanuts are most likely made by companies that actually care about the health of your parrots.
 Many foods can contain aflatoxins so it is important to check everything you feed for mold or discoloration especially nuts, corn and grains.

 Indoor and Outdoor Plants: Some plants are toxic to birds.
 If you do not know which ones are dangerous and which ones are safe, keep your parrots away from any plants.
 A few dangerous plants include Dieffenbachia, Philodendron, Daffodil and Iris bulbs, Mistletoe, Holly berries, Sanseveria (or Mother-in-law-tongue), Poinsettia, Oleander.
 Safe plants include Spider plants, and most ferns.
+Check it out first before you bring a house plant home or let your parrot chew on anything outdoors.
+I have often had asparagus ferns near my parrot cages as air cleaners and decorations.

 Some Parrots have Allergies to Other Parrots: It is common knowledge that blue and gold macaws often develop a hypersensitivity to cockatoo dust if they live in the same area with one of these parrots.
 This may also be true with other macaws.
 If you have macaws and cockatoos in the same area and the macaw is showing signs of allergies, it is a good idea to move one to another area of the house.
 There are certainly many other possible allergens in our homes so I always highly recommend a quality air cleaner.